Leica Ultravid 8x42 HD Plus review

 Together with the SLC, the Ultravid is the last classic curved field 42mm alpha design available.

 70 years of excellence...
 Ultravid (2015) and Leitz Binuxit (late 1950s probably)

 Excellence is delivering the goods, not specs on paper.
 And the Ultravid delivers in spades.
 Here we have it, the praised and ridiculed, obvious and elusive "Leica glow".
 Quite addictive, and it does suggest a great deal of expertise and superb craftsmanship.
 It seems the Leica guys know what they are doing (maybe they could do with a bit more offensive marketing though).

-Check out the Ultravid if you want outstanding contrast, extreme brightness and most saturated, brillant colours in a small and beautiful package with perfect mechanics and excellent ergonomy.
+Check out the Ultravid if you want outstanding contrast, high perceived brightness and most saturated, brillant colours in a small and beautiful package with perfect mechanics and excellent ergonomy.

 What could be improved?
-I wish the focuser could be as smooth as in the Nikon EDG.
+I wish the focuser could be as smooth as in the Nikon EDG and the close focus were better.
 Otherwise, the Ultravid is a mature design.
-Of course I like to dream about a wider field of view combined with reduced weight by using new materials for the body (carbon fibre?)
+Of course I like to dream about a wider field of view combined with reduced weight by using new materials for the body.